kelbert2/JavaNuggets/JavaScript.md

 ```

-Usually events are processed asynchronously - if while the browser is processing onclick a new event occurs, it waits until the onclick processing is finished.
+Usually events are processed asynchronously - if while the browser is processing onclick a new event occurs, it waits until the `onclick` processing is finished.
 This is true except when an event initiates another event - control will jump to the nested event handler and then come back.
 ### cut, copy, and paste
-ClipboardEvents provide access to data that is copied/ pasted. event.preventDefault() prevents the action (copy or paste).
+`ClipboardEvents` provide access to data that is copied/ pasted. event.`preventDefault()` prevents the action (copy or paste).

 Prevent all clipboard interaction:
 ```JavaScript